-The Sandra Schmirler Foundation (SSF) handed over a cheque for $10,000 to the Chilliwack Hospital Foundation during a presentation at the Chilliwack Curling Club on Thursday.
+The Sandra Schmirler Foundation (SSF) handed over a cheque for $10,000 to the Chilliwack Hospital Foundation during a Nov.
+21 presentation at the Chilliwack Curling Club.

 Over the past 11 years, members of the curling club have donated more than $40,000 to the SSF from annual brunch fundraisers and silent auctions, thanks to Helen Murray who spearheaded the initiative.

 “Ten thousand dollars is a pretty nice gift,” Murray said of the donation to the Chilliwack Hospital Foundation.

 The SSF raises money for hospital newborn intensive care units (NICUs), to purchase life-saving equipment for premature and critically ill newborns.